 On September 8, 2020, the Court determined that § 4611(b) is an unconstitutional tax on exports because the amount of taxes varies depending on the quantity of the crude oil export, and "the charge does not fairly match the exporter's use of the services provided by the funds raised from the charge."
-The Court deferred its decision as to the remedy.
+At the time, the Court deferred its decision as to the remedy.